KODURISRIHARI/Numpy_Tutuorial/README.md

 * Data Types supports of numpy
 * Creating N-Dimensions of Arrays
+   - what happened when i create more than 3 - dimensions
 * Inspecting an Array
 * Sampling Methods
 * Maths functions om array